noahehall/theBookOfNoah/0current/hashicorp/terraform.md

   - output values
     - always specify an `outputs.tf` file specifying which runtime values need to be available for other infrastructure components
       - this is how you connect terraform projects with ohter parts of your infrastructure, or with other terraform projects

+- SOMETIMES
+  - split out configuration into multiple files and module directories
+    - the amount of files & modules depends on your strategy for managing the complexity technically, and socially with your team
+    - SINGLE `main.tf`  file: things to watch for
+      - understanding and navigating the ocnfig files will become increasingly difficult
+      - updating configuration will be more risky: as an update to one sectin may cause unintended consequences in otther parts of the configuration
+      - there will be increased duplication of similar blocks of configuration, e.g. when creating dev/staging/productin environments
+      - sharing parts of the config between projects and teams will involve a lot of copypasta
+    - modules:
+      - use cases
+        - organization configuration: easier to navigate, understand, update and organize configuration into logical components
+        - encapsulate configuration: into distinct logical components; prevents leakage, e.g. a change to one part of the config causing changes to other parts;
+        - re-use ocnfiguration: moduels can be re-used across teams, projects, and organizations (if they publish modules to the cloud)
+        - provide consistency and best practices: by re-using modules, you ensure you can leverage the right practices used by more experiences devs
+      - recommendations
+        - name your provider `terraform-PROVIDER-NAME` (must be folowed to publish this to terraform cloud/enterprise registries)
+        - write your configuration with modules in mind
+        - use local modules to organize & encapsulate your code,
+          - even if you arent publishing remote modules, by starting with modules its easier to maintain and update while the project is new than transforming an existing monolith
+        - rely on modules from public registry (as you would in any other setting) and dont reinvent the wheel

 - NEVER
   - workspaces